-No sooner had she said that, then the air of the room fizzed and crackled and a smell like old coins replaced the stink of the cheese.
+No sooner had she said that, then the air of the room fizzed and crackled.
+A smell like old coins replaced the stink of the cheese.
 Forks of hot white light shot from the wires on the chimney and sparked around the body of the cheese man.
 Etheldred mooed in alarm as a finger of lightening got too close for comfort.

 “My tail is on fire,” she bellowed.

 But the witch wasn’t paying the cow any attention.
 The creature on the table was moving its great lumpy limbs.
 She clapped her hands ecstatically.
 “It worked!”

 The cheese man sat up and shook its fat, misshapen head.

 “It’s alive!”
 Witch Stein shrieked and she did a little jig.
 “You thought I couldn’t do it, admit it!”

 “Well,” said the cow as she gingerly dipped her tail into her water bucket.
 “He’s not much to look at, is he?”

 “Neither is Ralphie,” the witch crowed.
 “I don’t need him to be handsome, I just need him to be big and strong and to follow my every command.”